Unsupervised Learning of Efficient Geometry-Aware Neural Articulated Representations: Implementation Details of ENAFR-GAN

 One obvious positional constraint for the foreground object is that it should be generated to cover at least the regions of bones defined by the input pose configuration.
 This motivates us to propose a bone region loss $\mathcal L_\text{bone}$ on the foreground mask $M$ to facilitate model training.
 First, we create a skeletal image $B$ from an input pose configuration.
 Examples of $B$ are visualized in Figure~\ref{fig:bone_img}.
 The skeletal image $B$ is an image in which each joint and its parent joint are linked by a straight line of 1-pixel width.
 The bone region loss $\mathcal L_\text{bone}$ is then defined to penalize any overlaps between the background region ($1 - M$) and the bone regions.

 We show the comparison results of training with or without $\mathcal L_\text{bone}$ in Table~\ref{tab:gan_quant_appendix} and Figure~\ref{fig:l_bone_ablation}.
 Although the foreground image quality is comparable, Figure~\ref{fig:l_bone_ablation} shows that the generated images are not well aligned with the input pose without $\mathcal L_\text{bone}$.
-In Table~\ref{tab:gan_quant_appendix}, we can see that PCKh@0.5 metric for the wrist keypoint becomes worse without $\mathcal L_\text{bone}$.
+In Table~\ref{tab:gan_quant_appendix}, we can see that PCKh@0.5 metric becomes worse without $\mathcal L_\text{bone}$.